mlflow/mlflow/docs/source/models.rst

 Model Customization
 -------------------

 While MLflow's built-in model persistence utilities are convenient for packaging models from various popular ML libraries in MLflow model format, they do not cover every use case.
 For example, you may want to use a model from an ML library that is not explicitly supported by MLflow's built-in flavors.
 Alternatively, you may want to package arbitrary inference code and data to create an MLflow model.
-Fortunately, MLflow provides two solutions that can be used to accomplish these tasks: Custom Python Models and
+Fortunately, MLflow provides two solutions that can be used to accomplish these
-Custom Flavors.
+tasks: **Custom Python Models** and **Custom Flavors**.

 Custom Python Models
 ^^^^^^^^^^^^^^^^^^^^
-The :py:mod:`mlflow.pyfunc` module provides :meth:`save_model() <mlflow.pyfunc.save_model>` and :meth:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow models with the
+The :py:mod:`mlflow.pyfunc` module provides :meth:`save_model() <mlflow.pyfunc.save_model>` and
-``python_function`` flavor that contain arbitrary user-specified code and *artifact* (file) dependencies.
-These artifact dependencies may include serialized models produced by any
-Python ML library.
+:meth:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow models with the ``python_function`` flavor that contain arbitrary user-specified code and *artifact* (file) dependencies.
+These artifact dependencies may include serialized models produced by any Python ML library.
 The following examples demonstrate how these functions can be used to create custom Python models.
 For additional information about model customization with MLflow's ``python_function`` utilities, see the :ref:`python_function custom models documentation <pyfunc-create-custom>`.

 Example: Creating a custom "add n" model
 ****************************************
 In this example, we first define a class for a custom model that adds a specified numeric value, `n`, to all columns of a Pandas DataFrame input.
 Then, we leverage the :py:mod:`mlflow.pyfunc` APIs to save an instance of this model with `n=5` in MLflow model format.
 Finally, we load the model in ``python_function`` format and use it to evaluate a sample input

 .. code:: python